 A Revocable Living Trust (RLT) provides a number of benefits to the grantor (the person who created and funds the Trust):

-In addition to the benefits listed above, one of the primary benefits of a revocable living trust is that because the grantor is still technically the owner of the assets in the trust, he or she is still entitled to the trust income and principle.
-This also means that the trust pays no income tax of its own because any income generated by the trust, passes back to the grantor.
-This distinction applies for all Colorado trusts.
+In addition to the benefits listed above, one of the primary benefits of a Revocable Living Trust is that because the grantor is still technically the owner of the assets in the Trust, he or she is still entitled to the Trust’s income and principle.
+This also means that the Trust pays no income tax of its own because any income generated by the Trust, passes back to the grantor.
+This distinction applies to all Colorado Trusts.

 RLTs pay no income taxes.
 This is because while the grantor is alive the RLT is disregarded by the IRS.
 In fact, RLTs don't even have a tax ID number because they don't need to file tax returns.
 An RLT will use the social security number of the grantor.

-Once the grantor of an RLT dies, the trust can no longer be changed or modified.
-By definition, this means the trust becomes irrevocable.
-Irrevocable trusts are not disregarded entities by the IRS.
-That means they must pay taxes and the taxes they do pay can, in fact, be quite large.
+Once the grantor of an RLT dies, the Trust can no longer be changed or modified.
+By definition, this means the Trust becomes irrevocable.
+Irrevocable Trusts are not disregarded entities by the IRS.
+That means they are obligated to settle taxes, and the taxes can indeed be substantial.